abach42/design-pattern-cheat-sheet/README.md

     .process(list);
 ```

-> Handling guard can vary in complexity can vary in complexity...
+> Handling guard can vary in complexity...

 ```java
 if (memberList.isEmpty()) {